- Introduction

 By keeping your presentation simple and visually appealing, you can effectively communicate your research findings and engage your audience.
 Remember to focus on the main points of your presentation and use visual aids to help reinforce your message.

-Using Visuals Effectively in your Research Paper Presentation
+5. Use Visuals Effectively in Your Research Paper Presentation

 Visual aids, such as images, charts, and graphs, can greatly enhance the effectiveness of your PowerPoint presentation, where complex information is often presented.
 Here are some benefits of using visuals in your presentation: